Table of Contents

 below.

-Package names also include the abiname, a small integer, which identifies the kernel's binary compatibility level.
-The kernels with different abinames are binary incompatible, so upgrading to a kernel with a different abiname will most likely require recompilation of third-party binary modules against the new kernel.
+Package names include the abiname, which changes with each package version and requires recompilation of third-party binary modules against the new kernel.
 The list of architecture-dependent packages together with a short description is given below.

 This package provides flavour-specific header files.
 It depends on the